Eventtia/eventtia-core-docs/source/includes/_slots.md

 > Make sure you replace &lt;event uri&gt; with the event uri for the event .

-> Make sure you replace &lt;entity id&gt; with the id for the entity associated to slots to create.
+> Make sure you replace &lt;entity id&gt; with the id for the entity associated to slot to create.

-> Make sure you replace &lt;entity type> as integer with the number for the entity associated to slots to create.
+> Make sure you replace &lt;entity type> as integer with the number for the entity associated to slot to create.

 > Example of a successful (200) response: